Change language SV

 The Board of Kährs Group has appointed an audit committee whose main task is to collaborate with management to ensure the quality of the financial reporting.
 The work of the Audit Committee is also intended to, on behalf of the Board, regularly monitor and evaluate the auditors' work and also prepare proposals concerning the auditors, the Company's accounting, external audits, financial information and internal control.
 The committee's work is reported continuously on the forthcoming Board meeting of the Company.

 Kährs Group has not had a special remuneration committee regarding remuneration to senior executives during the past fiscal year.
 The remuneration of the CEO and other senior executives shall be market-based and consist of a fixed and a variable component as well as any benefits and pension.
 The decisions regarding the fixed and variable remuneration for all senior executives are made under the "grandfather principle".

 The external auditors are responsible for auditing the company’s annual accounts and accounting records and the administration of the Board of Directors and the CEO.
 After every financial year, the auditors shall present an audit report to the Annual General Meeting.

-The Annual General Meeting in 2015 re-elected the registered public accounting firm EY (Ernst & Young) as the company’s independent auditor to serve until the end of the next Annual General Meeting.
+The Annual General Meeting in 2022 elected the registered public accounting firm Deloitte AB as the company’s independent auditor to serve until the end of the next Annual General Meeting.

 Under the Companies Act, the Board is responsible for internal control.
 The CEO and Group Management are governing the process of developing reliable financial statements for external publication in an efficient manner.
 The cornerstones of Kährs Group’s system of internal control is the control environment, risk assessment, control activities, information and communication as well as follow-up.